awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

    Note the name and ARN of the secret\.
 You can use them in calls to the Data API\.

+## Creating an Amazon VPC Endpoint \(AWS PrivateLink\) for the Data API<a name="data-api.vpc-endpoint"></a>

+Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources, such as Aurora DB clusters and applications, into a virtual private cloud \(VPC\)\.
+AWS PrivateLink provides private connectivity between Amazon VPCs and AWS services securely on the Amazon network\.
+Using AWS PrivateLink, you can create Amazon VPC endpoints, which enable you to connect to services across different accounts and VPCs based on Amazon VPC\.
+For more information about AWS PrivateLink, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) in the *Amazon Virtual Private Cloud User Guide*\.

+You can call the Data API with Amazon VPC endpoints\.
+Using an Amazon VPC endpoint keeps traffic between applications in your Amazon VPC and the Data API in the AWS network, without using public IP addresses\.
+Amazon VPC endpoints can help you meet compliance and regulatory requirements related to limiting public internet connectivity\.
+For example, if you use an Amazon VPC endpoint, you can keep traffic between an application running on an Amazon EC2 instance and the Data API in the VPCs that contain them\.

+After you create the Amazon VPC endpoint, you can start using it without making any code or configuration changes in your application\.

+**To create an Amazon VPC endpoint for the Data API**

+1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

+1. Choose **Endpoints**, and then choose **Create Endpoint**\.

+1. On the **Create Endpoint** page, for **Service category**, choose **AWS services**\.
+For **Service Name**, choose **rds\-data**\.
+![\[Create an Amazon VPC endpoint for the Data API\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/data-api-create-endpoint.png)

+1. For **VPC**, choose the VPC to create the endpoint in\.

+   Choose the VPC that contains the application that makes Data API calls\.

+1. For **Subnets**, choose the subnet for each Availability Zone \(AZ\) used by the AWS service that is running your application\.
+![\[Choose subnets for the Amazon VPC endpoint\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/data-api-vpc-endpoint-subnets.png)

+   To create an Amazon VPC endpoint, specify the private IP address range in which the endpoint will be accessible\.
+To do this, choose the subnet for each Availability Zone\.
+Doing so restricts the VPC endpoint to the private IP address range specific to each Availability Zone and also creates an Amazon VPC endpoint in each Availability Zone\.

+1. For **Enable DNS name**, select **Enable for this endpoint**\.
+![\[Enable DNS name for the Amazon VPC endpoint\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/data-api-vpc-endpoint-enable-endpoint.png)

+   Private DNS resolves the standard Data API DNS hostname \(`https://rds-data.region.amazonaws.com`\) to the private IP addresses associated with the DNS hostname specific to your Amazon VPC endpoint\.
+As a result, you can access the Data API VPC endpoint using the AWS CLI or AWS SDKs without making any code or configuration changes to update the Data API endpoint URL\.

+1. For **Security group**, choose a security group to associate with the Amazon VPC endpoint\.

+   Choose the security group that allows access to the AWS service that is running your application\.
+For example, if an Amazon EC2 instance is running your application, choose the security group that allows access to the Amazon EC2 instance\.
+The security group enables you to control the traffic to the Amazon VPC endpoint from resources in your VPC\.

+1. For **Policy**, choose **Full Access** to allow anyone inside the Amazon VPC to access the Data API through this endpoint\.
+Or choose **Custom** to specify a policy that limits access\.

+   If you choose **Custom**, enter the policy in the policy creation tool\.

+1. Choose **Create endpoint**\.

+After the endpoint is created, choose the link in the AWS Management Console to view the endpoint details\.

+![\[Link to the Amazon VPC endpoint details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/data-api-vpc-endpoint-link-to-details.png)

+The endpoint **Details** tab shows the DNS hostnames that were generated while creating the Amazon VPC endpoint\.

+![\[Link to the Amazon VPC endpoint details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/data-api-vpc-endpoint-dns-names.png)

+You can use the standard endpoint \(`rds-data.region.amazonaws.com`\) or one of the VPC\-specific endpoints to call the Data API within the Amazon VPC\.
+The standard Data API endpoint automatically routes to the Amazon VPC endpoint\.
+This routing occurs because the Private DNS hostname was enabled when the Amazon VPC endpoint was created\.

+When you use an Amazon VPC endpoint in a Data API call, all traffic between your application and the Data API remains in the Amazon VPCs that contain them\.
+You can use an Amazon VPC endpoint for any type of Data API call\.
+For information about calling the Data API, see [Calling the Data API](#data-api.calling)\.

 ## Calling the Data API<a name="data-api.calling"></a>

 After you enable the Data API for an Aurora Serverless DB cluster, you can call the Data API or the AWS CLI to run SQL statements on the DB cluster\.
 The Data API supports the programming languages supported by the AWS SDK\.
 For more information, see [ Tools to Build on AWS](https://aws.amazon.com/tools/)\.